SoftUni-Internal/interactive-content/EN/03-Regex/05-Homework.md

 Write a function to calculate the total cost of different types of furniture.

-You will be given some lines of input until you receive the line "Purchase".
+You will be given some lines of input until you receive the line `Purchase`.

 For the line to be valid it should be in the following format: